Marketing is constantly changing an evolving. And this brings it’s own set of challenges for you as a small business owner.

 An effective home page includes the following elements:

 - Communicates the benefit to your target market – Your promise, and that you understand and empathise with their problem.

-- A sub-promise – Which demonstrates that you are the solution, demonstrated by videos, reviews, your unique value.
+- A sub-promise – Which demonstrates that you are the solution, demonstrated by videos, reviews, your unique value that you provide.

-- A call to action (CTA) – Which encourages your visitors along to the next step, such ad book an appointment, download an ebook, sign up for a newsletter etc.
+- A call to action (CTA) – Which encourages your visitors along to the next step, such as book an appointment, download an eBook, sign up for a newsletter etc.